haoyus/Carnd_Term2_Project2/README.md

 ![alt text][image2]

-The first image might be difficult to classify because ...
+I found these images by googling "German traffic signs", and seleted the ones that can be found in the data set.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: